 Integration of Educational Programmes and Relapse Prevention

-Education is key to effective rehab programmes.
+Education is key to an effective rehab program.
 Patients learn about:

 Relapse prevention training is crucial.
 It teaches skills to: